And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 Right now, Donald Trump has set up, I think, a prescription to solve many of America's problems and help you, the American people.

-My job now is to hold him to his promises.
+My job now is to hold him to his promises because I believed him.

-I was telling liberals, and you know, never Trumpers people and all those lunatics out there sabotaging him.
+I was telling liberals and, you know, never Trumpers people and all those lunatics out there sabotaging him, you own it.

-And if he doesn't keep his promises, I'm gonna be mad.
+And if he doesn't keep his promises, I'm going to be mad.

 And I think he'd make a big mistake.

-But with that said, after I talk to him, I'm actually pretty convinced he's gonna keep them.
+But with that said, after I talked to him, I'm actually pretty convinced he's going to keep them, the vast majority of them.

 If he does six things, if he appoints originalists to the Supreme Court, if he builds the wall, if he really vets refugees and goes to safe zones instead, if he eliminates Obamacare with health savings accounts, and he makes us energy independent and sends education back to the states.